 To support all aspects of fish passage delivery in its Northwest Region, WSDOT awarded HNTB a General Engineering Contract in late 2019.
-In this role, HNTB serves as WSDOT’s owner representative for more than $2B in improvements in King, Snohomish, Skagit, and Whatcom counties.
+In this role, HNTB serves as WSDOT’s owner representative for improvements in Island, King, Pierce, Snohomish, Skagit, and Whatcom counties.

-Dozens of HNTB team members – geomorphologists, stream design and environmental engineers, project and procurement managers, roadway and structural engineers, utility engineers – rise each morning to meet the great challenge of this work, knowing they are making a difference.
+More than one hundred HNTB team members – geomorphologists, stream design and environmental engineers, fishery biologists, project and procurement managers, project control staff, roadway, drainage, geotechnic, and structural engineers, utility engineers, and landscape architects – rise each morning to meet the great challenge of this work, knowing they are making a difference.

 HNTB is providing a wide range of planning, environmental, and engineering services from our Bellevue office.
 This work includes:

-- Developing and managing preliminary and final hydraulic designs (PHDs and FHDs) for stream restoration
+- Developing and managing preliminary and final hydraulic designs (PHDs and FHDs) for fish passage structures and stream restoration

 - Supporting environmental compliance and permitting for barrier replacement projects